AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 ### Simplifier phases

 Each run of the simplifier is assigned with a phase number: 2, 1 or 0.
 Phase numbers are used for control of interaction between the rules and `INLINE`/`NOINLINE` pragmas - see sections [7.20.6.5](http://www.haskell.org/ghc/docs/latest/html/users_guide/pragmas.html#phase-control) and [7.21.3](http://www.haskell.org/ghc/docs/latest/html/users_guide/rewrite-rules.html#conlike) of the user guide.
-There are many 0 phases because want to propagate the effects of other passes and once we've gone through the main runs of the simplifier we no longer have to worry about rules and inlinings - these have been already dealt with.
+There are many 0 phases because we use the simplifier to propagate the effects of other passes and once we've gone through the main runs of the simplifier we no longer have to worry about rules and inlinings - these have been already dealt with.
 There is also a special initial phase, which is used at the beginning of the pipeline by the "gentle" simplifier runs.

 ### Simplifier iterations